Uniswap/interface/packages/ui/README.md

 #### Icons and Logos

-Icons and Logos are made available off a single import as `Icons.*` and `Logos.*`.
+Icons and Logos are made available off `ui/src/components/icons` and `ui/src/components/logos`.
 These files are generated from placing the file in `packages/ui/src/assets/icons` or `packages/ui/src/assets/logos/svg` and running the generate command(s):

 ```bash
 # Generate all icons